Brown v. Board of Education: Reaction and aftermath

 Americans mostly cheered the Court's decision in Brown, but most white Southerners decried it.
 Many white Southerners viewed Brown as "a day of catastrophe—a Black Monday—a day something like Pearl Harbor."
 In the face of entrenched Southern opposition, progress on integrating American schools was slow.
 The American political historian Robert G. McCloskey described:

 The reaction of the white South to this judicial onslaught on its institutions was noisy and stubborn.
 Certain "border states," which had formerly maintained segregated school systems, did integrate, and others permitted the token admission of a few Negro students to schools that had once been racially unmixed.
 However, the Deep South made no moves to obey the judicial command, and in some districts there can be no doubt that the Desegregation decision hardened resistance to integration proposals.

-In Virginia, Senator Harry F. Byrd organized the Massive Resistance movement that included the closing of schools rather than desegregating them.

 For several decades after the Brown decision, African-American teachers, principals, and other school staff who worked in segregated Black schools were fired or laid off as Southerners sought to create a system of integrated schools with White leadership.
 According to historian Michael Fultz, "In many ways the South moved faster, with more 'deliberate speed' in displacing Black educators than it did in desegregating schools."